imagej/imagej.github.io/_pages/Hackathon.md

 # Origin of the term *hackathon*

-The term comes from the original meaning of [hack](wikipedia_Hack_%28technology%29 "wikilink"), i.e. a clever and unforeseen way to use or improve a technical system.
+The term comes from the original meaning of {% include wikipedia title='Hack %28technology%29' text='hack'%}, i.e. a clever and unforeseen way to use or improve a technical system.

-It is [not clear whether Sun's marketing team or OpenBSD were first](wikipedia_Hackathon "wikilink"), combining the words *hack* and *marathon* to form *hackathon*.
+It is {% include wikipedia title='Hackathon' text='not clear whether Sun\'s marketing team or OpenBSD were first'%}, combining the words *hack* and *marathon* to form *hackathon*.

 Ever since, OpenBSD held annual hackathons during which OpenBSD was improved in leaps and bounds.